julian-upc/2015-algorithms/README.md

-# 2015-symmetries
+# 2015-algorithms
-support site for a course on symmetries and representation theory
+support site for a course on implementing geometric algorithms

 by Julian Pfeifle and the participants of the course